Dr. Doni explains the link between oxidative stress and DNA, and why it means that our health is in our own hands.

 Part 10 of Dr. Doni’s Series on Oxidative Stress

-It used to be thought that our genes were set in stone.
+It used to be thought that our health is completely determined by our genes.
 That once we were conceived, our genes would directly determine our state of health or disease for our whole lives.
 Under this belief, scientists worked at a furious rate to determine the human genome, so that we could interpret the “genetic code.”
 The thinking was that we could know our genetic fate or even develop treatments to address those genetically influenced health problems.
 That’s what I learned when I was in college.

-Now, because of all the research that has been done to understand our genes, we know that this is not the case.
-Our genes, and the expression of our genes, are influenced by our parents’ health, the stresses we are exposed to (even in the womb), by the food we eat, the microbes living in our gut, the vitamins we take, and even the thoughts we have.
+Now, based on all the research that has been done to understand our genes, we know that this is not the case.
+Our genes are NOT the only determination of our health.
+Instead the expression of our genes, and our health, is influenced by our parents’ health, the stresses we are exposed to (even in the womb), by the food we eat, the microbes living in our gut, the vitamins we take, and even the thoughts we have.

 It turns out that we can influence our genes and our health by what we do, what we eat, and what we believe.
+That is epigenetics.
 And it comes right back to oxidative stress, which I’ve been writing about over the past 10 articles in this series.
-I’ll come back to that in a moment, but first I want clarify and emphasize that you have the power to influence your genes (not just your health).
+I’ll come back to that in a moment, but first I want clarify and emphasize that you have the power to influence your genes (and your health).

 My father is a pharmacist and my mother is a teacher.
 They both taught me from my earliest childhood that what I ate—and the vitamins I took—would affect my health now and in the future.
 That drinking a soda or eating cereal would make it more likely that I would be unwell, and that if I could make a choice now that would improve my health later, that was a choice I should want to make.
 I’m sure that many of you learned that same thing.